canonical/checkbox/CONTRIBUTING.md

 The approving reviewer will merge the code if the review is accepted, and leave a comment if they have for some good reason decided not to merge it at approval time.

-The reviewer is encouraged to use suggestions to communicate exact solutions and to make it easy to applying them.
+The reviewer is encouraged to use suggestions to communicate exact solutions and to make it easy to apply them.
 The reviewer _must_ do this when making trivial style related suggestions.
 The reviewer might also post code into the PR, or to a branch branched off from the feature branch, to communicate more complex suggestions.

 Checkbox maintainers will follow the following process to make the determination between "accept", "request changes" and "comment".